Teacher shortfall means some are unable to enroll in preschool

-(NewsNation) — There are not enough teachers to support the high demand for enrollment in preschools, leading to some students’ education being put on hold.
+(NewsNation) — There are not enough teachers to support the high demand for preschool enrollment, leading to some students having their education put on hold.

-President Joe Biden, in his Build Back Better agenda, laid out a framework to establish free pre-school for 3- and 4-year olds — but a shortage of teachers has made this difficult.
+President Joe Biden, in his Build Back Better agenda, laid out a framework to establish free pre-school for 3- and 4-year-olds, but a shortage of teachers has made that difficult.

 “Parents are concerned because education and early-childhood education are very important to child development,” Waymond Hayes, director of the early learning and youth development for Focus: Hope in Detroit, said on “Morning in America.”
 Focus: Hope offers early learning, youth development, job training and other programs to the local community.